electrikmilk/cherrilang.org/language/types.md

 @numVar = getNumbers(var)
 ```

-The `number()` action should only be used to coerce another value to a number, as an integer literal produces the same output.
+The `number()` action should only coerce another value to a number, as an integer literally produces the same output.

 ```ruby
 @textVar = "5"